 - Slides or a document about how patient involvement was conducted – demonstrating which aspects of the idea/concept were influenced by the patient expert(s)

 How to get prepared

-In preparation, the following lectures and sessions of the symposium are especially recommended to the participants:
+In preparation, the following lectures and sessions of our symposium „Salzburg Digital Health and Prevention Days 2022“ are especially recommended to the participants: